IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Channel-Partners.md

 **NOTE:** Have the client complete the following steps ten (10) business days prior to POC

+- Confirm that the client SME (lead) has completed IGEL Certified Professional class (free)

 - Register with the [IGEL License Portal](https://activation.igel.com/)

 - Wait until they get an email from IGEL that says that their account has been registered and approved